BASIC: Spread on minicomputers

 BASIC, by its very nature of being small, was naturally suited to porting to the minicomputer market, which was emerging at the same time as the time-sharing services.
-These machines had very small main memory, perhaps as little as 4 KB in modern terminology, and lacked high-performance storage like hard drives that make compilers practical.
-On these systems, BASIC was normally implemented as an interpreter rather than a compiler due to the reduced need for working memory.
+These machines had small main memory, perhaps as little as 4 KB in modern terminology, and lacked high-performance storage like hard drives that make compilers practical.
+On these systems, BASIC was normally implemented as an interpreter rather than a compiler due to its lower requirement for working memory.

 A particularly important example was HP Time-Shared BASIC, which, like the original Dartmouth system, used two computers working together to implement a time-sharing system.
 The first, a low-end machine in the HP 2100 series, was used to control user input and save and load their programs to tape or disk.
 The other, a high-end version of the same underlying machine, ran the programs and generated output.
 For a cost of about $100,000, one could own a machine capable of running between 16 and 32 users at the same time.
 The system, bundled as the HP 2000, was the first mini platform to offer time-sharing and was an immediate runaway success, catapulting HP to become the third-largest vendor in the minicomputer space, behind DEC and Data General (DG).

 DEC, the leader in the minicomputer space since the mid-1960s, had initially ignored BASIC.
 This was due to their work with RAND Corporation, who had purchased a PDP-6 to run their JOSS language, which was conceptually very similar to BASIC.
 This led DEC to introduce a smaller, cleaned up version of JOSS known as FOCAL, which they heavily promoted in the late 1960s.
 However, with timesharing systems widely offering BASIC, and all of their competition in the minicomputer space doing the same, DEC's customers were clamoring for BASIC.
 After management repeatedly ignored their pleas, David H. Ahl took it upon himself to buy a BASIC for the PDP-8, which was a major success in the education market.
 By the early 1970s, FOCAL and JOSS had been forgotten and BASIC had become almost universal in the minicomputer market.
 DEC would go on to introduce their updated version, BASIC-PLUS, for use on the RSTS/E time-sharing operating system.

 During this period a number of simple text-based games were written in BASIC, most notably Mike Mayfield's Star Trek.
 David Ahl collected these, some ported from FOCAL, and published them in an educational newsletter he compiled.
 He later collected a number of these into book form, 101 BASIC Computer Games, published in 1973.
 During the same period, Ahl was involved in the creation of a small computer for education use, an early personal computer.
 When management refused to support the concept, Ahl left DEC in 1974 to found the seminal computer magazine, Creative Computing.
 The book remained popular, and was re-published on several occasions.